Stereopoly/Botball-Training-Code-Solutions/README.md

 # Botball Training Code Solutions
-Solutions to the practice problems given at the 2019 NASA Botball training
+Solutions to the practice problems given at the 2019 LACT Botball training

 | Week | Status|
 | ---  | ---   |